 This extract is taken from a recent blog post about finding organisations to approach about work experience, and is equally applicable when looking for graduate roles.

-Some useful ways to identify relevant organisations are to use professional bodies or associations, which often have member directories, or if you’re on LinkedIn, the company search feature and advanced people search functions are both really useful.
-Also this this 3-part mini series of posts.
+Some useful ways to identify relevant organisations are to use professional bodies or associations, which often have member directories, or if you’re on LinkedIn, the advanced search function is really useful.
+Also this 3-part mini series of posts.

 You can find more information about professional bodies in this post and also links to relevant professional bodies in the careers resources section of our website.
 And of course, there is always Google or any other search engine!

 Having a clear idea of your skills, strengths and interests is crucial to securing a job.
 Use your sector and organisation research to assess yourself: Have you got skills or experience which might be particularly in demand in the sector?
 What evidence can you provide?
 Remember evidence doesn’t have to come from previous employment or work experience – it might be something you’ve done in your spare time, or in a completely different context (for example in a student society, a university project etc.) but which is easily transferable.

 Use both to articulate what you can offer them

 Taking the time to do the leg-work in your research will enable you to approach the organisation/s in which you’re interested in a strong and positive way.
 For example, rather than saying something like “I was wondering if you have any potential job opportunities” you could say “I have skills/ experience in x, y, z which I feel could benefit your organisation”, or “I’ve noticed that you are growing x area of your business and I could help you with this by x,y,z”.